apache/linkis-website/docs/engine_usage/shell.md

 ### 3.3 How to use Linkis Client

 Linkis also provides a client method to call the shell task, the calling method is through the SDK provided by LinkisClient.
-We provide java and scala two ways to call, the specific usage can refer to <https://github.com/apache/incubator-linkis/wiki/Linkis1.0%E7%94%A8%E6%88%B7%E4 %BD%BF%E7%94%A8%E6%96%87%E6%A1%A3>.
+We provide java and scala two ways to call, the specific usage can refer to [JAVA SDK Manual](user_guide/sdk_manual.md).

 ## 4. Shell engine user settings